ibm-cloud-docs/power-iaas/connecting-networks.md

 With IBM Cloud Connect, IBM clients have access to:

 - Public cloud providers (IBM Cloud, Azure, AWS, Oracle, Alibaba, Salesforce, etc.)
-- IBM value-added services like Watson and zCloud.
+- IBM services like **Watson** and **zCloud.**
-- **IBM GNPP Accessible Services & Transports** like ATT, Verizon, Orange, Equinix, etc.)
+- **IBM GNPP Accessible Services & Transports** like ATT, Verizon, Orange, and Equinix.

 ## Linking private subnets and networks in a Power System Virtual Server on the IBM Cloud
 {: #connecting-private-subnets}

  You can link private subnets within a colo that are on the same virtual LAN (VLAN).
-You must open a suport ticket with IBM to enable this functionality.
+You must open a support ticket to link private subnets within a colo.